samlinux/htsc/meetup-180621/index.md

 First let's start the development test network.
 Refer to previous labs for more information on getting started with a fabric development network and with tmux panels.

+The sdg devNetwork is optimized for this lab and not suitable for productive use.
+It is based on the test-network but reduced for the usage of this course.

 ```bash
 ./devNetwork.sh up -ca
 ```